Causes of Infertility:

 - Genetic abnormalities: some of the genetic abnormalities if present makes the man infertile.
 E.g. Klinefelter syndrome.

 - Trauma: any kind of trauma may render the patient infertile depending on the extent of the injury.

 - Antibodies against sperm: these antibodies kill the sperms and decrease the count.

 Problems with the sperm transportation:

-- Prostate enlargement: enlargement of the prostate gland results in obstruction in flow of the semen.
+- Prostate enlargement: enlargement of the prostate gland results in obstruction in the flow of the semen.

-- Infections: infections in prostate gland (prostitis) can cause infertility.
+- Infections: infections in the prostate gland (prostatitis) can cause infertility.

 - Absent vas deferens: If the tubes that carry sperms are absent, the patient can become infertile.

-- Vasectomy: a patient if has undergone vasectomy, he becomes permanently infertile.
+- Vasectomy: a patient if has undergone the vasectomy, he becomes permanently infertile.